Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Tolerance: Limits of Conditional Measures

 In this Section, we will work in the setup of Section \ref{genset}, specifying $\D$ to be an open ball, and requiring that the first intensity of our point process $X$ is absolutely continuous with respect to the Lebesgue measure on $\Eu$.
 We further assume that $X$ exhibits rigidity of the number of points.
-In other words, there is a measurable function $N:\S_{\out} \to \nat$ such that a.s. we have In such a situation, we can identify $X_{\inn}$ (by taking the points in uniform random order) with a random vector $\uz$ taking values in $\D^{N(X_{\out})}$.
-Studying the conditional distribution $\rhoo(X_{\out},\cdot)$ of $X_{\inn}$ given $X_{\out}$ is then the same as studying the conditional distribution of this random vector given $X_{\out}$.
-We will denote the latter distribution by $\rho(X_{\out},\cdot)$.
-Note that it is supported on $\D^{N(X_{\out})}$ (see Section \ref{intro} for details).
+In other words, \begin{definition} There is a measurable function $N:\S_{\out} \to \nat$ such that a.s. we have \end{definition}